Market Research Makes The Difference

 Copywriting Tips: Before going too far, be sure to consider the mediums at hand.
 Some will be short, such as billboards.
 Other mediums will be more in depth, including print ads and websites.
 Know the media and its audience and pitch accordingly.

 Remember, people are rarely seeking out your information, so you are being intrusive.
 You must be polite, aggressive and brief.
-You must stop prospects fast and gain their interest before you can pitch them.
-If you fail to capture their attention, you have lost the opportunity.
+You must offer benefits as quickly as possible, not just features.
+You must stop prospects immediately and gain their interest before you can make your pitch.
+If you fail to capture a prospect’s attention, you have lost the opportunity.

 When you are able to stop a reader, viewer or listener, your copy must build interest and desire.
 Now you can talk about features, advantages and benefits.
 You can build up to your call to action.
 In the digital age, be sure to refer everyone to your website and social media accounts for more information.